TUDjose/pinn-reproducibility/README.md

 An example run of our implementation is shown below.
 We use the same hyperparameters as in the paper, and note that we do not get such a result every time - usually multiple runs are needed before getting a result with sufficiently low loss.

 ![run1](pendulum/runs/example_run.png)

+The figure above shows our implementation working for the pendulum example.
+On the left, we see that the network has learned to modulate the torque, causing the maximum pendulum angle to increase until inversion.

+On the right, we see how the network optimizes:
+- physics loss, defined by the gravitational and pendulum governing laws
+- constraint loss, ensuring the pendulum starts at $\theta=0$ with $0$ velocity
+- goal loss, ensuring the pendulum is at $\theta=\pi$ when $t=10$.

 The time to train is within the same order of magnitude as the paper.
 Of course, this ignores the unfortunate fact that one has to do multiple runs in order to get a satisfying result.